sahilmalhotra0510/io/charts/charts.md

 1a.
 Invert the arrows, so a high impact filter is indicated by an upward arrow.

 1b.
 Add checkboxes to indicate which columns are current filters.
-When unchecking, retain the other selected columns. (screenshot attached)
+When unchecking, retain the other selected columns. (mockup below)

 1c.
 When clicking a column title or arrow, retain the other selected columns.
 Their checked boxes will remain checked.

 <a href="inflow-outflow/img/mockup-checkboxes.png"><img src="inflow-outflow/img/mockup-checkboxes.png" style="width:100%"></a><br>

 2.)
 Add Total Amounts to the [Inflow-Outflow Chart](/io/charts/inflow-outflow/#set=prosperity&indicators=VADD,JOBS) and show total amounts by default.
-See [React sample](/localsite/info/data/totals/).
+See [Total Amounts React example](/localsite/info/data/totals/).
 Update values displayed when the hash value changes from vtype=total to vtype=perdollar and back.
 (Pre-calculate both, so the chart does not need to reload.)

 <br>